 Find information for schools, workplaces, and healthcare professionals to help incorporate and embed physical activity into their own settings in the Energise Me’s Toolkits.

-Read about Southampton’s Physical Activity Strategy We Can Be Active, which has been adopted by the Hampshire and Isle of Wight region including Southampton and led by Energise Me (the local Active Partnership).
+Read about Southampton’s Physical Activity Strategy We Can Be Active, which was adopted by the Hampshire and Isle of Wight region, including Southampton, and led by Energise Me (the local Active Partnership).